tvuylsteke/azure-ea-powerbi/README.md

 [2017/01/05] I've added a filter for the tags that are expanded.
 Some people mentioned that somewhere along the line tags are added that are not visible within Azure.
 These all start with "Hidden-" The following line removes these and prevents the columns being added.

 "Tags: Filtered FieldNames" = List.Select(#"Tags: FieldNames", each not Text.StartsWith(_,"Hidden-")),

+[2017/01/27] I've moved the PowerBI-EA-UsageData-v2 to a separate folder and added the V3 one.
+The V3 one is very similar to the V2 one however this one uses a function.
+The advantage is that the function only retrieves the data that you ask for.

+[2017/01/28] I've added a script to get the EA summary data and a data source to show the last date of the data in the retrieved set.